Maximizing Savings in Field Service Operations

 Based on 200 monthly cases · $1,200 avg. cost per on-site visit · baseline remote closure: 25%

 Key takeaway: Moving remote closure from 25% to 35% — a conservative 10-point improvement — eliminates 240 on-site visits per year and saves approximately $288,000 annually.
-At 50% closure, the savings exceed half a million dollars.
+At a 50% closure rate, the savings exceed half a million dollars.

 Second Lever: First-Time Fix Rate

 Not every case can be closed remotely.
-Some problems genuinely need hands on the machine.
-But here's what matters: when a technician does travel to site, do they fix it on the first visit?
+Some problems genuinely require hands-on attention.
+However, what matters is: when a technician travels to the site, do they fix it on the first visit?

 A failed first-time fix means a return trip — often days later, after the right part has been ordered or a senior engineer has been consulted.
-That's double the travel cost, double the customer downtime, and a frustrated customer who just watched someone show up, shake their head, and leave.
+This results in double the travel cost, double the customer downtime, and a frustrated customer who just watched someone show up, shake their head, and leave.

-Remote Assist dramatically improves first-time fix rates because the technician no longer arrives blind.
-Before traveling, they've already joined an AR session with the on-site operator, seen the issue live, reviewed the digital twin, and identified what they'll need.
-They arrive prepared — right parts, right tools, right diagnosis.
+Remote Assist significantly improves first-time fix rates because the technician no longer arrives unprepared.
+Before traveling, they can join an AR session with the on-site operator, see the issue live, review the digital twin, and identify what they’ll need.
+They arrive equipped with the right parts, tools, and diagnosis.

 Impact of First-Time Fix Rate on Repeat Visits